Professional writers use unique terms. This is a list of some of the more common words and what they mean.

 Query Letter: Most agents require a written letter or e-mail with basic information about the author and the story.
 From the letter/e-mail, the agent decides if they want to read the manuscript.

-Setting: It’s the writers physical and emotional description of a scene, including time and place.
+Setting: It’s the writers physical and emotional description of the time and place of the story or scene.

 Sub-plot: This is a separate story outside the main storyline, which adds significance to the theme or the main character’s motivation.